McLaren 720S: 720S Spider (2018–2023)

-720S MSO Apex Collection.
-(Sept 2019–2022)
+720S MSO Apex Collection (2019–2023)

-The name refers to one of the most important points on racetracks: the apex of a corner.
-This is the driver’s point of reference at all times, in order to circle the bend on the ideal line and to be able to accelerate out of it as early as possible.
-Based on the 720S Coupé, McLaren is launching a total of 15 Apex Collection cars in five different designs.
-On the outside, the presentation vehicles show either white or red paintwork and thus reproduce the typical colors of curbs in the group photos when they are parked next to each other.
+Based on the 720S Coupé, McLaren launched a total of 15 Apex Collection cars in five different designs.
+The name refers to the apex of a corner, the clipping point of a corner when following the racing line.
+On the exterior, the presentation vehicles show either white or red paintwork and thus reproduce the typical colors of curbs in the group photos when they are parked next to each other.
 The press release leaves it open whether other paint colors are also available for the special edition.
 The inscription ‘Apex Collection’ in front of the rear wheels refers to it.
-Air intakes, exterior mirrors and the active rear spoiler are made of visible carbon fiber.
-The wheel arches are filled with ultra-light forged ten-spoke rims and at the rear you can find the tailpipes of the sports exhaust, which comes as standard with the Apex Collection.
+Air intakes, exterior mirrors and the active rear spoiler are made of visible carbon fibre.
+They also feature ultra-light forged ten-spoke rims and a sports exhaus..

 The driver and front passenger sit in the well-formed carbon racing seats.
 As the otherwise optional Track Pack is standard on the MSO Apex Collection, there is a titanium rollbar behind the seats including belt attachment points for six-point harnesses, which provide much more support on the racetrack.
 The infotainment system includes the McLaren Track Telemetry system (MTT), which allows drivers to keep track of their lap times.
 In addition, three cameras record vehicle and driver movements to provide the most focused analysis of drives on closed circuits as possible, helping to improve driver skills.
 From the MSO accessory range, the Apex Collection cars receive extended carbon shift paddles, an Alcantara steering wheel with color-contrasting 12 o’clock mark, a special accelerator pedal and an MSO key cap.

-As soon as the doors are opened, you can see the carbon sills, whose inscription refers to the five different design themes.
+As soon as the doors are opened, an inscription in the carbon sills refer to one of the five different design themes.